Mirk95/KeywordEmbedding/README.md

 ```

 Where tuples are identified by their unique *__search_id* in the database.
 Each relationship is an edge (foreign key) between tuples, labeled by the source and destination of the edge.

+These are the queries regarding the *IMDb* dataset:

 ```
 # 001.txt